-- a) ensure compliance with National SEN Policy, most currently the DfE SEND Reforms, Children and Families Act 2014 and the SEND Code of Practice 2015 - b) Work closely with the LA in developing their Local Offer and complying with locally agreed policies and procedures - c) to operate a 'whole pupil, whole school' approach to the management and provision of support for SEN - d) ensure all staff implements the school's SEN policy consistently fully endorsing our belief that every teacher is a teacher of every child including those with SEN - e) ensure that there is no discrimination or prejudice - f) ensure all pupils have access to an appropriately differentiated curriculum - g) recognise, value and celebrate pupils' achievements at all levels and in all subjects - h) work in partnership with parents/carers in supporting their child's education - quide and support all school staff, governors and parents on SEN issues - j) meet the individual needs of all children irrespective of whether they have physical, sensory, emotional, social, mental health, specific or general learning needs - k) provide appropriate resources and ensure their maximum and proper use - involve the pupil in the process of identification, assessment and provision and to ensure that the pupil is aware that his/her wishes are taken into account as part of the process and of the shared responsibility in meeting his/her educational needs - m) to provide an appropriately qualified Special Educational Needs Co-ordinator (SENCO) who will oversee and work with the SEN Inclusion Policy - n) to provide support and advice for all staff working with pupils who have SEN - o) support pupils with SEN to develop their personality, talents and abilities to the full (UNCRC Article 23) - p) encourage all pupils with SEN to develop a respect for human rights, respect for parents, their own and other cultures and the environment (UNCRC Article 29)

-3. Identifying Special Educational Needs
+a) Ensure compliance with National SEN Policy, most currently the DfE SEND Reforms, Children and Families Act 2014 and the SEND Code of Practice 2015.

+b) Work closely with the LA in developing their Local Offer and complying with locally agreed policies and procedures.

+c) To operate a 'whole pupil, whole school' approach to the management and provision of support for SEN.

+d) Ensure all staff implements the school's SEN policy consistently - fully endorsing our belief that every teacher is a teacher of every child including those with SEN.

+e) Ensure that there is no discrimination or prejudice.

+f) Ensure all pupils have access to an appropriately differentiated curriculum.

+g) Recognise, value and celebrate pupils' achievements at all levels and all subjects h) Work in partnership with parents/carers in supporting their child's education.

+i) Guide and support all school staff, governors and parents on SEN issues.

+j) Meet the individual needs of all children irrespective of whether they have physical, sensory, emotional, social, mental health, specific or general learning needs.

+k) Provide appropriate resources and ensure their maximum and proper use.

+Involve the pupil in the process of identification, assessment and provision and to ensure that the pupil is aware that his/her wishes are taken into account as part of the process and of the shared responsibility in meeting his/her educational needs.

+m) To provide an appropriately qualified Special Educational Needs Co-ordinator (SENCO) who will oversee and work with the SEN Inclusion Policy.

+n) To provide support and advice for all staff working with pupils who have SEN.

+o) Support pupils with SEN to develop their personality, talents and abilities to the full.
+(UNCRC Article 23)

+p) Encourage all pupils with SEN to develop a respect for human rights, respect for parents, their own and other cultures and the environment.
+(UNCRC Article 29)

+SECTION THREE - IDENTIFYING SPECIAL EDUCATIONAL NEEDS

-A child has a learning difficulty or disability if he/she has:
+A child has a learning difficulty or disability if he/she:

-- greater difficulty in learning than the majority of children of his/her age and/or - a disability which prevents or hinders him/her from making use of educational facilities or provision that is normally available
+- greater difficulty in learning than the majority of children of his/her age. and/or

+- a disability which prevents or hinders them from making use of educational facilities/ provision that is normally available.